lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 above.

 OCSP does not have the means to signal responder capabilities within the protocol.
-Thus, clients will need to use out-of-band mechanisms to determine whether a responder conforms to the profile defined in this document.
+Thus, clients may need to use out-of-band mechanisms to determine whether a responder conforms to the profile defined in this document.
 Regardless of the availability of such out-of-band mechanisms, this profile ensures that interoperability will still occur between an